apache/logging-log4cxx/src/site/markdown/example-programs.md

 forwarded logging events to a remote Log4cxx server, which would log according to local server policy, for example by forwarding the log event to a second Log4cxx server.

+\example com/foo/config.h
+This header file is for encapsulating Log4cxx configuration.

+\example com/foo/config1.cpp
+This file is a simplified example of encapsulated Log4cxx configuration.

 \example com/foo/config3.cpp
 This file is an example of how to use the current module name to select the Log4cxx configuration file.